aragon/osx/packages/contracts/docs/osx/01-how-it-works/02-framework/02-plugin-management/02-plugin-setup/index.md

    Because the addresses of all associated contracts are now known, a static permission list can be emitted, hashed, and stored on-chain.

-3. Once the Plugin installation has been prepared, an encoded action to apply the setup is added to the `Action[]` array to be executed when a proposal passes.
-For a plugin to be installed, it needs to be approved by the governance mechanism (plugin) of the organization.
+4. Once the Plugin installation has been prepared, we use it as the parameter of the `applyInstallation()` action.
+Once encoded, this action is what must be added to the `Action[]` array of the installation proposal.
+That way, when the proposal passes, the action becomes executable and the plugin can be installed in the DAO using the parameters defined in the prepare installation process.
+For a plugin to be installed, it needs to be approved by the governance mechanism (plugin) of the organization, passed as the encoded action of a proposal, and executed by a signer.

 :::info
 The governance plugin can be a simple majority vote, an optimistic process or an admin governance plugin that does not involve a waiting period.
 It can be any governance mechanism existing within the DAO which has access to the DAO's `execute` permission.